xuan13hao/VAT/README.md

 - Supports both DNA and protein sequence alignments.
 - High-performance alignment with multi-threading capabilities.
 - Flexible input formats for FASTA/FASTQ sequences.
-- Suitable for large-scale sequence analysis in genomics and proteomics.
+- Suitable for large-scale sequence analysis in genomics and protein.

 ## Performance